-As a soybean grower, what does “sustainability” mean to you?
+As a soybean farmer, what does “sustainability” mean to you?

 Sustainability means so many things to a farmer!
 In the short term, it’s about keeping the land healthy and harvesting a crop with as little harm to the soil and water as possible.
 In the long term, it means leaving productive farmland for future generations.

 What sustainability practices do you employ on your farm?

 We employ every practice that fits the soil, topography, and weather.
 Some tactics include crop rotation, no-till farming, manure tests, using fuel efficient equipment and offsetting power usage with self-owned renewable energy systems.
 These aren't just sustainable, they're successful and cost efficient.

 What’s your favorite part of working in agriculture?